maplelabs/FOSS-Projects/docs/FAQs/discord.md

 A. With Nitro, you may get perks to enhance your Discord experience.
 Check out discord site for more details.

 <a name="question6"></a>
-Q. My questions are list here, what should I do? \
+Q. My questions are not listed here, what should I do? \
 A. Drop a message in "help-needed" channel or write to foss@maplelabs.com